mendomania/adult-ed-platform/DJANGO.md

 5. Register the model as a subclass of `TranslationAdmin` (just like for `FutureMatch` and `FutureMatchAdmin` above)
 <br />

-• <b>Static text</b><br />
+• <b>Static text</b><br /><br />
 The rest of the text users see when they visit the different webpages corresponds to either static text in the HTML pages (template code) or strings that come straight from the Python code.
-They each have a different way to be tagged as translatable.
-[Here](https://docs.djangoproject.com/en/2.1/topics/i18n/translation/) are the official Django docs that describe this in detail.
-In a nutshell, we want to translate strings in a lazy fashion (that is, translate strings every time we access the name of an attribute on a model).
-This is because a user might be looking at the model in different languages since Django started.<br />
+These strings need to be first be tagged as translatable, then translated, and finally their translations must be compiled.
+[Here](https://docs.djangoproject.com/en/2.1/topics/i18n/translation/) are the official Django docs that describe this process in detail.<br />

+We want to translate strings in a lazy fashion (that is, translate strings every time we access the name of an attribute on a model).
+This is because a user might be looking at the model in different languages since Django started.<br /><br />
-1. For text in HTML pages, `{% blocktrans %}` template tags are used. <br />
+1.A For HTML pages, static text is tagged as translatable with `{% blocktrans %}` template tags. <br />
 The code snippet below links to the feedback page and it is included in all webpages of the project.

 ```html